jwstadler/angular-jquery-dialog-service/README.md

 Finally, the `options` argument contains all of the jQuery UI dialog options that you would normally pass in the call to `dialog(options)`.

 The open method returns a promise that is resolved when the user closes the dialog.
-If the user calls close on the dialog, the argument passed to close will be passed to the success function in the then.
-If cancel was called or the user clicks on the X or hits ESC, the error function will be called with no arguments.
+If the dialog controller calls dialogService.close(model), the resolve function will be called.
+If `cancel()` is called or the user closed the dialog using the X or ESC, the reject function will be called.

 Here is an example of an open call that opens a dialog whose template is in a script block assigned an id of "dialogTemplate.html":